The LSAT, Law School Exams, and Meritocracy: The Surprising and Undertheorized Role of Test-Taking Speed

 Law Review Article

-speeded tests, LSAT score, law school exams, law school diversity, test validity
+test validity of the bar exam, speeded tests, LSAT score, law school exams, law school diversity

 Within the field of psychometrics, it is widely acknowledged that test-taking speed and reasoning ability are separate abilities with little or no correlation to each other.
 The LSAT is a univariate test designed to measure reasoning ability; test-taking speed is assumed to be an ancillary variable with a negligible effect on candidate scores.
 This Article explores the possibility that test-taking speed is variable common to both the LSAT and actual law school exams.
 This commonality is important because it may serve to increase the predictive validity of the LSAT.
 The author obtained data from a national and a regional law school and followed the methodology of a typical LSAT validity study, with one important exception: student performance was disaggregated into three distinct testing methods with varying degrees of time pressure: (1) in-class exams, (2) take-home exams, and (3) papers.
 Consistent with the hypothesis, the data showed that the LSAT was a relatively robust predictor of in-class exams and a relatively weak predictor on take-home exams and papers.
 In contrast, undergraduate GPA was a relatively stable predictor on all three testing methods.